junjiek/junjiek.github.io/_posts/tool/2015-07-13-svm-fest-exp.md

 > 2. Training time and accuracy with different size of feature
 >
 > After the [experiment using adaboost and multiboost](http://localhost:4000/2015/07/12/bootsing-svm-exp.html), I've found another ensemble package ([FEST](http://lowrank.net/nikos/fest/)) for sparse high dimensional data.
 > This package outperforms previous boosting packages both in training time and test accuracy.
-The corresbonding paper seem to be [Caruana R, Karampatziakis N, Yessenalina A. An empirical evaluation of supervised learning in high dimensions[C]. *ICML*.
+The corresponding paper seem to be [Caruana R, Karampatziakis N, Yessenalina A. An empirical evaluation of supervised learning in high dimensions[C]. *ICML*.
 ACM, 2008](http://icml2008.cs.helsinki.fi/papers/632.pdf)
 >

 ## 1. Different sample size